chaoss/grimoirelab-tutorial/perceval/git.md

     print(commit['data']['commit'])
 ```

 This code imports the `perceval.backends` module, and then produces an object of the `perceval.backends.git.Git` class.
 All classes of this kind include a method for fetching the items retrieved by the Perceval backend, as an iterator: `fetch()`.
 In the last two lines of the script, we iterate through that iterator, printing the hash for all commmits fetched.
-The output of the script is like:
+The output of the script looks like:

 ```bash
 (perceval) $ python3 perceval_git_1.py